Find Trade Colleges

 The total student population at Montgomery College is 20,037, which includes 6,902 full-time undergraduates.
 The school has a student-to-faculty ratio of 16 to 1.

 Approximately 8% of the students who attend this school take out loans.
 The typical student loan amount is $4,924 a year.
-Montgomery College has a 2.5% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The student loan default rate of 2.5% means most graduates are not struggling to pay off their loans.

 #16